Eigensets and invariant sets of switching dynamical systems

-\textbf{Theorem A}. {\em All nonsingular matrices of an irreducible multiplicative matrix semigroup have the same spectral radius if and only if there is a basis in which they are all orthogonal.}
+\textbf{Theorem A}. {\em Let~$\cS$ be an irreducible multiplicative semigroup of~$d\times d$ matrices.
+Then the following folds: all nonsingular matrices of~$\cS$ have the same spectral radius if and only if there is a basis in~$\re^d$ in which they are all orthogonal.}

-\begin{prop} All fundamental matrices~$\Pi(t)$ of an irreducible systerm~$\cA$ have the same spectral radius if and only if there is a basis in which all matrices of~$\cA$ are skew-symmetric.
-In this case the spectral radius is equal to~$1$. \end{prop} The sufficiency in Proposition~\ref{p.40} is quite natural.
-If for all~$A\in \cA$ it holds that~$A^T = - A$, then $(A\bx , \bx) = 0$ for all~$\bx \in \re^d$, therefore, every trajectory~$\bx(\vardot)$ has the velocity at each point orthogonal to the radius-vector.
+Since all the matrices~$e^{\,t\,A}, \, A\in \cA$, are nonsingular, they generate a semigroup to which Theorem~A can be applied. \begin{prop} All fundamental matrices~$\Pi(t)$ of an irreducible systerm~$\cA$ have the same spectral radius if and only if there is a basis in which all matrices of~$\cA$ are skew-symmetric.
+In this case the spectral radius is equal to~$1$. \end{prop} The sufficiency in Proposition~\ref{p.40} is simple.
+If, for all~$A\in \cA$, it holds that~$A^T = - A$, then $(A\bx , \bx) = 0$ for all~$\bx \in \re^d$, therefore, every trajectory~$\bx(\vardot)$ has the velocity at each point orthogonal to the radius-vector.
 Therefore, $\|\bx(t)\|\, \equiv \, {\rm const}$, and hence, all the fundamental matrices~$\Pi(t)$ are orthogonal.
 The necessity is less obvious, since all the matrices from~$\cA$ must become skew-symmetric simultaneously in a common basis.

 {\tt Proof of Proposition~\ref{p.40}}.
 All fundamental matrices~$\Pi(t)$ are nonsingular and form a multiplicative semigroup.
 By Theorem~A, there exists a basis in which all of them are orthogonal.
-Hence, in this basis, we have $\|\bx(t)\| \, = \, {\rm const}$ along every trajectory~$\bx(\vardot)$.
+Hence, in this basis, we have $\|\bx(t)\| \, \equiv \, {\rm const}$ along every trajectory~$\bx(\vardot)$.
 Consequently, for every switching law, it holds that~$\bigl(A(t)\bx , \bx \bigr)\, = \, \bigl(\dot \bx , \bx \bigr)\, = \, \frac12 \, \frac{d}{dt}\, \bigl(\bx, \bx \bigr)\, = \, 0$.
 Thus, $\bigl(A\bx, \bx \bigr) = 0$ for each point of the trajectory~$\bx$.
 Since the initial point is arbitrary, we see that the equality~$(A\bx, \bx) = 0$ is true for all~$\bx \in \re^d$, therefore,~$A^T = -A$.
 Conversely, if~$A^T = -A$ for all~$A\in \cA$, then the norm $\|\bx(t)\|$ is constant along each trajectory.
 This yields that all the matrices~$\Pi(t)$ are orthogonal and have spectral radius equal to one.

 { $\Box$}

 Now we begin the proof of the fundamental theorem.